 Now this is the type of article I’ve always wanted to write.
-“How to Read Shakespeare” breaks it down into approachable bites – sentence structure, grammar, pronoun usage, etc… and shows little tricks for trying to decipher the words into something you can better understand.
-I agree with the pretty much everything the author says, although he keeps pushing the SparkNotes and I’m not a big fan, there.
-I’m afraid that students will read the supplementary material and not read the original.
+“How to Read Shakespeare” breaks it down into approachable bites – sentence structure, grammar, pronoun usage, etc… and shows little tricks for deciphering words into something you can better understand.
+I agree with pretty much everything the author says, although he keeps pushing the SparkNotes, and I’m not a big fan there.
+I’m afraid students will read the supplementary material, not the original.

 I could do that all day. 🙂